SteveMacenski/ros-realsense-d400-snap-pkg/README.md

 - [ ] Change the flags for the branches wanting to update
 - [ ] Increment up version in the `snapcraft.yaml` file
-- [ ] Push to master
+- [ ] Push to master and wait for CI to build
-- [ ] After CI verify working then push to edge using `snapcraft list-revisions ros-realsense-d400` to look at revs, `sudo snap refresh ros-realsense-d400 --devmode` to refresh locally to test, and `snapcraft release ros-realsense-d400 [rev] edge` to release (should automated but its just at the end of TravisCI build time and I can't spend time to optimize today for a once in a quarter task.)
+- [ ] `snapcraft list-revisions ros-realsense-d400` to look at revs
+- [ ] `snapcraft release ros-realsense-d400 [rev] edge` to release to edge for testing
+- [ ] `sudo snap refresh ros-realsense-d400 --devmode --edge` to refresh locally to test
+- [ ] `snapcraft release ros-realsense-d400 [rev] beta` to release to wider stable production use.

 ## Quirk

 Since realsenses use the USB subsystem and I don't want to assume that everyone has their udevs set up correctly (I know its a problem for some people), I will not release to the stable track because it requires confinement that doesn't allow arbitrary access to the usb subsystem.
 There might be a work around but snapcraft is under development and I'll let it settle down before looking for it.
-For now, just use the edge track.
+For now, just use the beta track.
+Edge is for my testing if you're feeling dangerous...